ALLUPRASAD/crack_detection/README.md

 # Crack Detection using YOLOv12

 ## Overview
-This project focuses on detecting cracks using deep learning techniques, leveraging the YOLOv12 architecture for precise identification and localization.
+This project focuses on detecting cracks using deep learning techniques, leveraging the YOLOv12 architecture for precise localization and finding crack length.

 ---